kapilcdave/Hoodly-2.0/README.md

-# Hoodly-2.0
+# MyRoute
-🥷 Hoodly: AI-Powered Safe Walking in Berkeley
+🥷 MyRoute: AI-Powered Safe Walking in Berkeley
 An intelligent route planning application that uses AI to provide safer walking routes in Berkeley, California.
 Powered by Anthropic's Claude AI for enhanced safety analysis and personalized recommendations.
 Features